lclem/logic_course/docs/index.md

   - Great source of inspiration for a more applied approach to logic.
 - **NEW!** [Problem book](book/logic_book_2020-02-23.pdf).
   - It will be the main source of problems for the tutorials.
+  - Feedback can be submitted in the form of [issues](https://github.com/lclem/logic_course/issues/).
 - [skrypt](https://www.mimuw.edu.pl/~urzy/calosc.pdf).
 - [Past exams](https://moodle.mimuw.edu.pl/mod/url/view.php?id=13772).